 Offering Ferocious Defense When You Need It Most

-If you have been charged with an aggravated DUI in Orange County or elsewhere in Southern California, you give yourself the best chance of avoiding jail and loss of driving privileges by enlisting the help of an experienced DUI attorney.
+If you have been charged with an aggravated DUI in Orange County or elsewhere in Southern Orange County, you give yourself the best chance of avoiding jail and loss of driving privileges by enlisting the help of an experienced Orange County aggravated DUI attorney.
 Randy Collins has earned the respect of his peers and the gratitude of satisfied clients by fighting aggressively against DUI convictions.

-To put a dedicated California aggravated DUI defense attorney on your side in Los Angeles, Riverside, or any other community in Southern California, call the Law Offices of Randy Collins at (844) 241-1221.
+To put a dedicated Orange County aggravated DUI defense attorney on your side in Los Angeles, Riverside, or any other community in Southern Orange County, call the Law Offices of Randy Collins at (844) 241-1221.